Title 30 Hearing DCP&P Investigation NJ

 In addition, the Appellate Division and Supreme Court further cautioned that Court ordered services under Title 30 jurisdiction should be specifically related to the need for intervention in each unique familial circumstance instead of programs and testing that are routinely ordered because such services may limit your ability to focus on meeting your child’s needs.
 Dep’t of Children and Families v.
 I.S., 214 N.J.
 8 (2013).
 Thus, if you are involved in Title 30 DCP&P litigation, you should consult with a DCP&P attorney to discuss your rights.

-Bergen County NJ DCP&P Lawyers in Hackensack, New Jersey
+Local Bergen County DCP&P Lawyers Near Me in Hackensack, New Jersey